brotatotes/bht-automation/bht gen 3/Matthew/Chapter 16/Matthew 16 9 bht.md

 ### John Gill:
-1. "Do ye not understand... neither remember the five loaves of the five thousand, and how many baskets ye took up?"
+1. "Do ye not understand" - Jesus questions the disciples' comprehension.
-2. "Have you forgot what was so lately done, namely, the feeding five thousand men, besides women and children, with five loaves and two fishes?"
+2. "neither remember the five loaves of the five thousand, and how many baskets ye took up?" - Jesus reminds the disciples of the miracle of feeding the five thousand and the abundance of leftovers they collected.
-3. "Have I fed so many with so small a quantity of food? and am I not able to feed twelve of you, though you have but one loaf?"
+3. "Have you forgot what was so lately done...Have I fed so many with so small a quantity of food?" - Jesus challenges the disciples to recall the recent miraculous feeding and questions their doubts about his ability to provide.

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:48:39
+- Timestamp: 12-25-2023 20:59:35
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 83
+- BHT Word Count: 51
-- BHT Commentary Usage: 58.73%
+- BHT Commentary Usage: 36.11%
-- BHT Quality Score: 0.7874962134561587
+- BHT Quality Score: 1.2796736109464506
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (63):
+- ChatGPT injected words (36):
-	['a', 'ability', 'able', 'amount', 'and', 'as', 'asked', 'back', 'before', 'disappointed', 'disciples', 'do', 'done', 'eyes', 'faith', 'feed', 'feeding', 'five', 'food', 'for', 'forgotten', 'from', 'had', 'have', 'he', 'his', 'i', 'if', 'in', 'jesus', 'lack', 'lacked', 'many', 'miraculous', 'not', 'now', 'of', 'perceive', 'perception', 'place', 'provide', 'provision', 'referred', 'reminding', 'say', 'small', 'so', 'still', 'such', 'taken', 'that', 'the', 'their', 'them', 'they', 'thousand', 'to', 'understand', 'very', 'was', 'what', 'yet', 'you']
+	['ability', 'about', 'and', 'as', 'bethsaida', 'challenging', 'comprehension', 'demonstrates', 'disciples', 'done', 'doubts', 'failure', 'faith', 'feeding', 'five', 'his', 'jesus', 'lack', 'ministry', 'miracle', 'of', 'perception', 'provide', 'questions', 'recently', 'remember', 'reminds', 'the', 'their', 'them', 'thousand', 'to', 'travel', 'understand', 'was', 'what']
-- ChatGPT injected words (significant words only) (26):
+- ChatGPT injected words (significant words only) (23):
-	['ability', 'able', 'asked', 'disappointed', 'disciples', 'eyes', 'faith', 'feed', 'feeding', 'food', 'forgotten', 'jesus', 'lack', 'lacked', 'miraculous', 'perceive', 'perception', 'place', 'provide', 'provision', 'referred', 'reminding', 'small', 'taken', 'thousand', 'understand']
+	['ability', 'bethsaida', 'challenging', 'comprehension', 'demonstrates', 'disciples', 'doubts', 'failure', 'faith', 'feeding', 'jesus', 'lack', 'ministry', 'miracle', 'perception', 'provide', 'questions', 'recently', 'remember', 'reminds', 'thousand', 'travel', 'understand']

 ### Logs
-- Attempt 1 BHT: Do you not yet perceive and understand?
-Jesus asked, disappointed in the lack of faith and perception from his disciples.
-He referred back to the feeding of the five thousand, as if to say, Have you forgotten what was done?
-From such a small amount of food, I was able to feed so many.
-Jesus was reminding them of the miraculous provision that had taken place before their very eyes, yet they still lacked faith in his ability to provide for them now.
+- Attempt 1 BHT: The disciples are struggling to understand Jesus' teachings and actions as they journey to Bethsaida.
+Jesus questions their perception and reminds them of the miracle of feeding the five thousand, asking if they have forgotten the abundance of leftovers that were collected.
+He challenges them to remember what was so recently done and questions their doubts about his ability to provide.
+The disciples' lack of faith and perception is evident, as they struggle to comprehend the nature of Jesus' ministry.
-- 🔄 Matthew 16:9 (attempt 1, 83 words, 58.73% quotes quality score: 0.7874962134561587, V2 normalized quality score: 17.53, commentator tiers 1-3: 9.48%, 32.63%, 57.89%)
+- 🔄 Matthew 16:9 (attempt 1, 80 words, 40.74% quotes quality score: 1.1201902103566383, V2 normalized quality score: 28.59, commentator tiers 1-3: 13.73%, 22.89%, 63.38%)
-	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Do you not yet perceive and understand?
-Jesus asked, disappointed in the lack of faith and perception from his disciples.
-He referred back to the feeding of the five thousand, as if to say, Have you forgotten what was done?
-From such a small amount of food, I was able to feed so many.
-Jesus was reminding them of the miraculous provision that had taken place before their very eyes, yet they still lacked faith in his ability to provide for them now.
+- Attempt 2 BHT: As the disciples travel to Bethsaida, Jesus questions their lack of perception and reminds them of the miracle of feeding the five thousand, challenging their doubts about his ability to provide.
+Their failure to understand and remember what was recently done demonstrates their lack of faith and comprehension of Jesus' ministry.
-- 🔄 Matthew 16:9 (attempt 2, 83 words, 58.73% quotes quality score: 0.7874962134561587, V2 normalized quality score: 17.53, commentator tiers 1-3: 9.48%, 32.63%, 57.89%)
+- 🔄 Matthew 16:9 (attempt 2, 51 words, 36.11% quotes quality score: 1.2796736109464506, V2 normalized quality score: 33.89, commentator tiers 1-3: 15.51%, 21.46%, 63.03%)
-	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Do you not yet perceive and understand?
-Jesus asked his disciples.
-He reminded them of the feeding of the five thousand, emphasizing the miraculous provision from a small amount of food.
-Jesus wanted them to remember this event as a demonstration of his power to provide for their needs.
-Despite witnessing this incredible miracle, their lack of faith and understanding persisted.
-Jesus wanted them to have faith in his ability to provide for them even now.
+- Attempt 3 BHT: On their journey to Bethsaida, Jesus questions the disciples' comprehension and challenges them to remember the miraculous feeding of the five thousand and the abundance of leftovers collected.
+Their lack of faith and perception is evident as they struggle to understand Jesus' teachings and actions.
+Jesus seeks to remind them of what was so recently done and questions their doubts about his ability to provide.
-- 🔄 Matthew 16:9 (attempt 3, 76 words, 44.23% quotes quality score: 0.7520322004026353, V2 normalized quality score: 16.35, commentator tiers 1-3: 23.25%, 31.7%, 45.04%)
+- 🔄 Matthew 16:9 (attempt 3, 65 words, 37.78% quotes quality score: 1.1669767913335785, V2 normalized quality score: 30.15, commentator tiers 1-3: 14.2%, 21.87%, 63.93%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Do you not yet perceive and understand?
-Jesus asked his disciples, disappointed in their lack of faith and perception.
-He reminded them of the feeding of the five thousand, emphasizing the miraculous provision from a small amount of food.
-Jesus wanted them to remember this event, to recall the baskets of leftovers gathered.
-Despite witnessing this incredible miracle, their lack of faith and understanding persisted.
-Jesus wanted them to have faith in his ability to provide for them, even with limited resources.
+- Attempt 4 BHT: As the disciples make their way to Bethsaida, Jesus confronts their lack of understanding and perception.
+He reminds them of the miraculous feeding of the five thousand and the multitude of baskets filled with leftovers, prompting them to recall the magnitude of the provision.
+Jesus challenges their doubts and questions their faith, considering how they could forget such a recent display of His power.
+The disciples' struggle to comprehend His teachings and actions highlights their need for greater faith and insight.
-- 🔄 Matthew 16:9 (attempt 4, 82 words, 39.29% quotes quality score: 0.8677585069916598, V2 normalized quality score: 20.2, commentator tiers 1-3: 24.2%, 31.52%, 44.28%)
+- 🔄 Matthew 16:9 (attempt 4, 81 words, 32.73% quotes quality score: 1.1028416706143376, V2 normalized quality score: 28.01, commentator tiers 1-3: 15.0%, 26.35%, 58.65%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Do you not yet perceive and understand?
-Jesus questioned his disciples, disappointed in their faith and perception.
-He reminded them of the feeding of the five thousand, highlighting the miraculous provision from minimal resources.
-Jesus urged them to remember the abundance of leftovers collected from that event.
-Nevertheless, despite witnessing this astounding miracle, their faith and comprehension remained lacking.
-Jesus desired for them to trust in his ability to provide, even in times of scarcity.
+- Attempt 5 BHT: On their journey to Bethsaida, Jesus questions the disciples' comprehension and challenges them to remember the miraculous feeding of the five thousand and the abundance of leftovers collected.
+Their lack of faith and perception is evident as they struggle to understand Jesus' teachings and actions.
+Jesus seeks to remind them of what was so recently done and questions their doubts about his ability to provide.
+The disciples' understanding is lacking, and they need to have a greater faith in Jesus.
-- 🔄 Matthew 16:9 (attempt 5, 75 words, 36.36% quotes quality score: 0.8076863936052913, V2 normalized quality score: 18.2, commentator tiers 1-3: 22.32%, 33.65%, 44.04%)
+- 🔄 Matthew 16:9 (attempt 5, 80 words, 38.46% quotes quality score: 1.156653925055369, V2 normalized quality score: 29.8, commentator tiers 1-3: 13.23%, 23.54%, 63.22%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 16:9 bht prompt v0.8 (83 words, 58.73% quotes)
+- ✅ Matthew 16:9 bht prompt v0.8 (51 words, 36.11% quotes)
-- quality score: 0.7874962134561587, V2 normalized quality score: 17.53, commentator tiers 1-3: 9.48%, 32.63%, 57.89%)
+- quality score: 1.2796736109464506, V2 normalized quality score: 33.89, commentator tiers 1-3: 15.51%, 21.46%, 63.03%)